10-DAY UTAH NATIONAL PARKS ROAD TRIP ITINERARY

 Bryce Canyon to Capitol Reef: 2 hours & 40 minutes (122 miles) via UT-12 E

 Capitol Reef National Park has a paved scenic drive as well as two unpaved loops.
 There is a free online guide that includes information about 11 stops on the drive.
 The scenic drives are especially nice if you are traveling during the hotter months or just want to drive through the park and sightsee from the car.
+I highly recommend the dirt-road drive to the Temple of the Sun and Moon if you have time.

 To stretch your feet, hike the Hickman Bridge Trail (2-mile roundtrip) to a 133-foot natural bridge.
 This is a nice hike for cooling down as it runs along the Fremont River.